 In a pour-over preparation, the extraction happens in stages.
 The first flavors that will drip into your cup will be extremely potent and very acidic (sour, like an unripe banana); as more water absorbs different compounds from the coffee grounds, the liquid dripping into the cup will become sweeter and nuttier, with more delicate aromas shining through.
 The last bit of the brew will contribute the pleasant bitterness that gives coffee some of its complexity, and which will balance out the sweetness and fruity characteristics from the rest of the brewing process.

-See?
-Magic!
 Brewing coffee with a pour-over can require a bit of experimentation to get right, but once you get it really dialed-in, you’ll probably find that it comes naturally.
 And you’ll quickly be able to do it perfectly, even before you’ve had your coffee!

 The kettle is important when you’re trying to control the stream of water you’re adding to the grounds.
-With a traditional pour-over dripper, a goose-neck hot-water kettle will be helpful.
+With a traditional pour-over dripper, a gooseneck hot-water kettle will be helpful.
 With the pour-over with water tank brewer, however, you can use any kind of kettle because the brewer itself controls the flow of water into the coffee.

-Grind Size and Brewing Time
+Best Grind Size and Brewing Time

 For pour-over coffee, the first and most important element you’ll want to consider is finding the right grind size to achieve the perfect extraction because the size of your grinds will determine how long the water and coffee are in contact (unlike with a French press, where the water and coffee are constantly steeping).
 It should take between 3 to 5 minutes to brew the coffee depending on the size of the batch—some of that will be dictated by the grind size, and some by how quickly or slowly the water is being poured into the coffee.

-In order to allow the brewing water to pull out just the right flavor compounds from the coffee as it’s gradually poured through the grounds, we’ll want our coffee to be somewhere between the very coarse French press-style grounds and the very fine espresso coffee we’re used to.
-(This is much easier to achieve with a Burr grinder, rather than a blade grinder, which is much less consistent and reliable.)
+In order to allow the brewing water to pull out just the right flavor compounds from the coffee as it’s gradually poured through the grounds, you’ll want your coffee to be somewhere between very coarse French press-style grounds and very fine espresso coffee(This is much easier to achieve with a Burr grinder, rather than a blade grinder, which is much less consistent and reliable.)

 Start with grounds that feel like kosher sea salt and adjust to taste.
-If your brew is quicker than 3 minutes, or tastes sour and astringent (sure signs of underextraction), make the grind size a little finer, which should make the water pass through slower.
+If your brew is quicker than 3 minutes, or tastes sour and astringent (sure signs of under-extraction), make the grind size a little finer, which should make the water pass through slower.
 If it takes closer to 5 minutes, or tastes bitter and has a long, unpleasant aftertaste, coarsen the grounds up a bit to allow the water more room to flow through faster.
 You want the brewing water to flow progressively through the grounds, which will yield noticeably sweeter coffee.

 With the OXO Pour-Over, this part is made easy since your brewing water travels through little holes which are spaced out across the grounds so extraction happens evenly—but keep close attention!
 If your pour-over coffee is done before three minutes is up, you’ll probably want to adjust your grind size finer to slow down the flow of water through the grounds bed.

 No matter how you determine your recipe, remember to be as consistent as possible once you find the right balance!
 When you have the pour-over coffee process down pat, why not brew a cup at work, or enjoy an after-work coffee cocktail!